-In the third, I diced the aromatics and sautéed them first in a neutral oil until softened and translucent, then added the water and chicken.
+In the third, I diced the aromatics and sautéed them in a neutral oil until they were softened and translucent, then added the water and chicken.

-From the photo, you can see that the sautéed aromatics produced the darkest stock (though I should point out that I didn't let them visibly brown at all while sautéing), but it also created a stock with a vegetable flavor that tasted less fresh to me, as if they had been overcooked to the point of murkiness.
+From the photo, you can see that the sautéed aromatics produced the darkest stock (though I should point out that I didn't let them visibly brown at all while sautéing), but they also created a stock with a vegetable flavor that tasted less fresh to me, as if the vegetables had been overcooked to the point of murkiness.